mmeneg/lab_oefm/README.md

 `git push origin main`
 push your changes to the remote central repository

+#### Conflicts
+It may happen that someone pushed changes to the remote repository while you have worked locally on your computer (committed the changes locally) and now want to push such changes to the remote repository.
+`git fetch origin`
+download the content from the remote repository without merging `git merge origin/main` create a new snapshot (and commit) that merge the remote repository with your local copy `git push origin main` push the new merged version to the remote central repository **Note:** this also apply if you forget to initially pull the content from the remote repository

 #### Git ignore
 In the root directory there's a file called .gitignore, this file include all the files and directory